antennapedia/antennapedia.com/src/thick/mc_okay.md

 Her classroom was a long ways from the assembly hall.
 She settled at her desk with a pen in hand and waved him toward the rows of desks.
 Malcolm wedged himself into one of the chairs at the back.
 They felt a bit smaller than they had the last time he'd sat in one, so many years ago at St Ninian's.
 This classroom was a sight cheerier.
 Lovely posters on the walls, huge windows opening on a play area below.
 No chalkboards, he noted, just those white things with the odd-smelling markers.
 He and Jamie had mimed huffing those markers once to make Nicholson flee a room.
 He grinned to himself.
 Phone out, look at the messages: nothing in particular.
 No disasters in the making yet today.
 List of likely questions to prep Tom for in advance of Wednesday morning, but nothing unusual there.
 A stream of texts from Nicola that he deleted with half his attention.
 It hadn't been a bad day and would rate acceptably even if coffee turned out to be a disaster.

 "Okay, ready to get that skinny muffin," Clara said.
-She was standing next to his desk, looming over him as much as a woman that short could look, already wearing her coat.
+She was standing next to his desk, looming over him as much as a woman that short could loom, already wearing her coat.
 Malcolm smiled up at her.
 She smelled nice, like some sort of floral sweet thing he decided he liked.

 "That was quick," he said.